awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 For details on managing key permissions, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

-You can also encrypt environment variable values client\-side before sending them to Lambda, and decrypt them in your function code\.
+You can also encrypt environment variable values on the client side before sending them to Lambda, and decrypt them in your function code\.
 This obscures secret values in the Lambda console and API output, even for users who have permission to use the key\.
 In your code, you retrieve the encrypted value from the environment and decrypt it by using the AWS KMS API\.

-**To encrypt environment variables client\-side**
+**To encrypt environment variables on the client side**

 1. Open the Lambda console [Functions page](https://console.aws.amazon.com/lambda/home#/functions)\.